Improving the accuracy of estimators for the two-point correlation function

 {Ludwig--Maximilians Universt\"at M\"unchen, Fakult\"at f\"ur Physik, Schellingstr.
-4, D-80799 M\"unchen\\ } \abstract {} {We show how to increase the accuracy of estimates of the two-point correlation function without sacrificing efficiency.} {We quantify the error of the pair-counts and of the Landy\,\&\,Szalay estimator by comparing with exact reference values.
-The standard method, using random point sets, is compared to geometrically motivated estimators and estimators using quasi Monte-Carlo integration.} {In the standard method the error scales proportional to $1/\sqrt{\Nr}$, with $\Nr$ the number of random points.
-In our improved methods the error is scaling almost proportional to $1/\Nq$, where $\Nq$ is the number of points from a low discrepancy sequence.
-In an example we achieve a speedup by a factor of $10^4$ over the standard method, still keeping the same level of accuracy.
+4, D-80799 M\"unchen\\ } \abstract {} {We show how to increase the accuracy of estimates of the two-point correlation function without sacrificing efficiency.} {We quantify the error of the pair-counts and of the Landy\,\&\,Szalay estimator by comparing them with exact reference values.
+The standard method, using random point sets, is compared to geometrically motivated estimators and estimators using quasi-Monte~Carlo integration.} {In the standard method, the error scales proportionally to $1/\sqrt{\Nr}$, with $\Nr$ being the number of random points.
+In our improved methods, the error scales almost proportionally to $1/\Nq$, where $\Nq$ is the number of points from a low-discrepancy sequence.
+We study the runtimes of the new estimator in comparison to those of the standard estimator, keeping the same level of accuracy.
+For the considered case, we always see a speedup ranging from 50\% up to a factor of several thousand.
 We also discuss how to apply these improved estimators to incompletely sampled galaxy catalogues.} {}

 \keywords{Methods: statistical, data analysis, Cosmology: large-scale structure of Universe}